joshuahoeflich/replwm/README.md

 ## Research-ish Thoughts

 What would a DSL extension language implemented with Racket look like?
 What about Emacs integration?
-How do we make better cross-lisp integration possible
+How do we make better cross-lisp integration possible?

 ## Developing
 You'll need: